-RSVP to this webinar to learn how philanthropy could play a critical role in redistributing wealth and supporting the return of Indigenous land.
+This webinar explores how philanthropy could play a critical role in redistributing wealth and supporting the return of Indigenous land.

 Giving Shuumi Part 2: Exploring the Extractive Origins of Philanthropic Wealth and Moving Towards Repair

 In recent years, the philanthropic community has begun to grapple with its current and historical practices of extraction and exploitation.
 This includes the ways in which the accumulation of philanthropic wealth has caused generations of harm to Black, Indigenous and other communities of color – dating back to slavery, colonization, and the theft and occupation of Indigenous land and the attempted genocide of Indigenous people.

 We are clear that institutional philanthropy has a unique responsibility to contribute to the healing of the lands they occupy and enter into a restorative relationship with the communities who have been most harmed.